Types of Risk

 Alcohol (Behavioural)

 Most people who consume alcohol do so at lower risk levels, within the guidelines of safer alcohol use.
 It becomes an issue for individuals, their families and the wider community when people drink alcohol at levels above the guidelines, causing significant health, social and criminal justice problems.
-The health harms associated with alcohol consumption are widespread; alcohol has been identified as a factor in more than 60 medical conditions including cardiovascular disease, cancers of the digestive organs, breast cancer, depression and suicide, and fertility problems.
-In England, alcohol misuse is the biggest risk factor for early mortality, ill health and disability in the 15-49 age group.

-Key indicator: Alcohol Specific Mortality (persons, 1 yr range)
+Key indicator: Alcohol Specific Mortality (persons, 1 year range)

-More data from OHID Fingertips
+More Local Alcohol Profiles data from OHID Fingertips

 High LDL Cholesterol (Secondary)